chenmiaomiao/eca/README.md

 All the *data_tag* in analytic ECA and base model could be changed to train other data sets.
 The history and checkpoints are managed by MAGIC_CODE in *real_eigen.py/complex_eigen.py* and WORK_MAGIC_CODE in each to-be-executed file.

-Two hyperparameters for the constraints on EFM and ECMM should be set.
+Two hyperparameters for the constraints on EFM and ECMM should be set before training:

 ```python
 RealEigen.HP_ORTHONORMAL = 0.001